The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Related Work

 Whilst both pattern types are frequently discussed when comparing architectures, quantifying how model predictive performance correlates with them is less common.
 Existing work has typically been limited in scale, often only performed on a new approach when it is proposed.
 For example, the original TransE paper investigated the impact of cardinality patterns on model performance, finding that models could more easily predict heads in one-to-many relations and tails in many-to-one relations~\citep{bordes2013_transe}.
 The DistMult model observed similar results, whilst also measuring the ability of the model to capture composition relations~\citep{yang2015_embedding}.
 TransH was found to be better at capturing symmetric relations~\citep{wang2014_knowledge}.
 RotatE demonstrated better predictive performance than existing models on composition relation types, whilst the authors also found implicit evidence of other topological patterns in the embeddings~\citep{sun2019_rotate}.

 There has been limited work providing a comprehensive study on the impact of these patterns across different models and datasets, although some studies have started to appear recently.
 For example, an investigation across 3 common benchmark KGs (FB15k-237, WN18RR and Yago310) and 21 KGE models found that symmetric relations were easier to predict that anti-symmetric and compositions ones~\cite{ali2021bringing}.
 Another study compared the performance of 7 KGE models on FB15k-237 and WN18RR, focussing on 4 different topological patterns~\citep{jin2023comprehensive}, finding that a model's theoretical capacity to capture a certain pattern does not guarantee good predictive performance on it.
+Taking a different approach, a study showed how adding noise to a graph impacted the ability of TransE to learn the composition pattern~\citep{douglas2022learned}.
 However, none of these studies explores the impact of edge patterns on biomedical KGs specifically.

-KGE models have been shown to be strongly impacted by entity degree, with models often being heavily biased towards highly connected entities~\cite{bonner2022_implications, rossi2021knowledge, rossi2021knowledgestudy, mohamed2020popularity}.
+Biomedical KGs can suffer from degree imbalance, which can arise naturally from the biology modelled by the KG (e.g., key hub-genes having a high degree) or artificially (e.g., due to inspection bias where more attention is paid to high degree entities).
+This degree imbalance can impact downstream models: through perturbation of graph topology, degree alone has been shown to be a strong prior predictor for the existence of edges~\cite{zietz2024probability}.
+KGE models are known to be strongly impacted by entity degree, with models often being heavily biased towards highly connected entities~\cite{bonner2022_implications, rossi2021knowledge, rossi2021knowledgestudy, mohamed2020popularity}.
 However, disentangling the effect of degree from other topological properties when considering model performance is often overlooked by prior studies.
-One study showed that as entity degree increases, performance on symmetric relations decreases~\citep{jin2023comprehensive}.
+One paper showed that as entity degree increases, performance on symmetric relations decreases~\citep{jin2023comprehensive}.
 However, it is still an open research question as to how degree obscures other correlations in the performance of models on different topological patterns.